Abdul Kahar Akond: Career

 Akond investigated major crimes during the first Sheikh Hasina led Awami League government from 1996 to 2001.

-Akond was fired from the Criminal Investigation Department after Bangladesh Nationalist Party came to power in 2001.
+Akond was fired from the Criminal Investigation Department after the Bangladesh Nationalist Party came to power in 2001.

 Akond was appointed to the CID again on 28 January 2009 and retired a day after.

 Akond was appointed to the Criminal Investigation Department on 19 February 2009 on a two-year contract which would be extended multiple times.

-On 16 January 2017, Akond was promoted to the rank of Additional Deputy Inspector General of Police.
+On 16 January 2017, Akond was promoted to the rank of additional deputy inspector general of police.

 Akond's contract was extended for two years on 14 February 2018.
 He was awarded the Bangladesh Police Medal on 7 February 2019.

 Important cases

 Assassination of Sheikh Mujibur Rahman

-Akond was appointed the investigation officer of the Assassination of Sheikh Mujibur Rahman and the 15 August 1975 Bangladesh coup d'état 18 August 1996 after Sheikh Hasina came to power.
+Akond was appointed the investigation officer of the assassination of Sheikh Mujibur Rahman and the 15 August 1975 Bangladesh coup d'état 18 August 1996 after Sheikh Hasina came to power.
 He detained Khairuzzaman, K. M. Obaidur Rahman, Shah Moazzem Hossain, Sultan Shahriar Rashid Khan, Syed Farook Rahman, and Taheruddin Thakur in the case.